-This annex describes a measurement method to evaluate compliance of the vehicle with the additional sound emission provisions (ASEP) conforming to paragraph 6.2.3. of this Regulation.
+This annex describes a measurement method to evaluate compliance of the vehicle with the additional sound emission provisions (RD-ASEP) conforming to paragraph 6.2.3. of this Regulation.

-It is not mandatory to perform actual tests when applying for type-approval.
-The manufacturer shall sign the declaration of compliance set out in Appendix 1.
-The approval authority may ask for additional information about the declaration of compliance and carry out the tests described below.

-The procedure set out in this annex requires the performance of a test in accordance with Annex 3.

 If the tests according to Annex 7 are carried out in the course of type approval, All tests either for Annex 3 and for Annex 7 shall be carried out on the same test track or indoor facility.

 To avoid extended measurements uncertainties, it is recommended to carry out all tests and, if possible, under similar environmental conditions.